 If you want to download a copy of your information from Facebook, you can use the Download Your Information tool.

-- Go to the top right of Facebook and click .
+- Click in the top right of Facebook, then click Settings.

-- Go to Download Your Information and click View.
+- Next to Download Your Information, click View.

 - To add or remove categories of data from your request, click the boxes on the right side of Facebook.

 - Select other options, including:

 - The quality of photos, videos and other media.